aarongorka/local-elastic-stack/README.md

 # local-elk-stack

 A local environment for outputting your Docker logs to.
+Run `make up` to bring up the ELK stack, and leave it running.

-Update the service you want to ship logs from in your `docker-compose.yml` with the `logging` section:
+In your project, update the service you want to ship logs from in your `docker-compose.yml` with the `logging` section:

 ```
   virtualenv: